-Two user attention words appear in Applied Biosystems user documentation.
+Five user attention words appear in this document.
 Each word implies a particular level of observation or action as described below:

-Note: - Provides information that may be of interest or help but is not critical to the use of the product.
+Note: Provides information that may be of interest or help but is not critical to the use of the product.

-IMPORTANT! - Provides information that is necessary for proper instrument operation, accurate chemistry kit use, or safe use of a chemical.
+IMPORTANT!
+Provides information that is necessary for proper instrument operation or accurate chemistry kit use.